sgbstats/election-returns/README.md

 - Feel free to add more data columns, but the data import section of the module will need to be changed to reflect this.
 - Download and open Template.xlsx and fill out the cells that will be identical for each version.

-## How to use the GenerrateReturn module
+## How to use the GenerateReturn module

 ### Prerequesites